5 points of interest

 “Aigoual, Forêt d’Exception”

 The French Forestry Office, which manages state forests, launched a programme in 2013 called “Aigoual, Forêt d’Exception” (Aigoual: An Exceptional Forest) with the aim of highlighting the massif’s natural and cultural heritage.
 The Forestry Office thus tries to foreground the different aspects of its multi-facetted management: production, protection and receiving visitors.
-One key aspect of this approach, which complements other initiatives by local actors, is to improve visitors’ experience in the forest. - Landscape
+One key aspect of this approach, which complements other initiatives by local actors, is to improve visitors’ experience in the forest. - Natural environment

 Col du Suquet pass